Committees

 • Participate in taskforces to prepare responses for selected consultation papers.

-Spend 3 – hours reviewing and commenting on each consultation paper.
+• Spend a day reviewing and commenting on each consultation paper.

 • Attend selected task force discussion sessions each year, with each session lasting 1-2 hours.